Turn-by-turn navigation

 Once TomTomNavigation

-is started, the RoutePlan
+is started, the active RoutePlan

 RouteUpdatedListener

-You can manually change the RoutePlan
+To manually update the active RoutePlan

 tomTomNavigation.setActiveRoutePlan(routePlan)